Stage One: Chemin de St Jacques

 So the less walked French section, from Cluny Abbey (20 km from our house which is part of the first day’s walk) to Le Puy started to sound attractive.
 Most French pilgrims start at Le Puy, going to the border town Saint Jean Pied de Port where they’d pick up the hoards heading across the north of Spain.
 For us, to Le Puy was about 300km, more than enough I thought, given the longest walk I’d ever done was 120km around the Ring of Kerry (and okay we’d cheated one day, but our teenagers were the excuse).
 Seemed sensible and our heads could get around this.
 Little did we know…

 We started on February 17th 2011.
 Madness I suspect M. Sotty the kindly bearer of our passport in Cluny surely thought.
 Still winter and no way the Aubrac would be passable.
 He gave us great advice though.
-Throw away the hiking boots and get light Gortex shoes.
+Throw away the hiking boots and get Gortex hiking shoes.
 Given our knees were barely recovered from Macchu Pichu this seemed sensible.
 Light pack- of this I didn’t need to be convinced.
 Six kg for me, ten for my partner and this included a GPS and a light computer.
 And take piles of blister prevention and cure which we dutifully did.
 But I also washed our hiking socks every night religiously and hung them on the heaters- one of the advantages of winter.
 We never got one blister though saw much younger tougher people fall by the wayside with them!